NORTH ADAMS -- Anti-gay protesters who threatened to picket the funeral of U.S. Army Pfc. Michael R. DeMarsico II never appeared Saturday.

 Additionally, hundreds of local residents dressed in blue -- the color of DeMarsico’s alma mater, Drury High School -- turned out in response to calls that spread on social media networks requesting locals come in support of DeMarsico’s family.

 Paul Bahre of Granby, Conn. was one of the motorcycle riders who attended.
-He said he was heartened to see so many riders and locals standing together.

 "This is great," he said.
 "It shows that the whole community is behind the family and supports the troops.
 It’s good to see everybody is of one mind."